GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/notebooks/presentation.md

 ## SO2 Emissions
 ![SO2 Emissions](../figures/SO2_emissions.png)

 With these 7-day rolling averages we can see a wave-like pattern in SO2 emissions.
+These are measured in metric tonnes/day.
 The spikes may indicate heavier flow periods.
 When comparing with other data, we can see very steady levels of flow during high-flow times, such as June of 2016.
 There is a gap around January of 2017, which is interesting because another "leg" of lava flow formed around this time.

 ## Final Thoughts
 There are positive correlations between activity and volume in lava flow rates, SO2 emissions, and lava lake elevations.
 These findings could be expanded in the future with a statistical analysis.